HPC Frequently Asked Questions

-- Go to your allocations page.
+- Go to ColdFront.
 (You may be prompted for a password.)

-- The page will refresh and the user’s PID should be included in the ‘Users’ column.
-They are now added to the project.
+- The page will refresh and the user's PID should be included in the Users table.
+They are now added to the project and its associated allocations.

 Question: How do I attach to my process for debugging?